Python Turtle - Lesson 5¶

 Code breakdown:

-def draw_poly(length, sides, color):→ accepts a third argumentcolormy_ttl.color("black",color)→ sets the turtle colourline colour →
+def draw_poly(length, sides, color):→ the function now takes three inputs, includingcolormy_ttl.color("black", color)→ sets the turtle’s coloursline colour →

 Turtle colours

-Now that we can change colour, can we let the user choose between red, blue and green for the fill colour?
+Now that we can change the colour, we can let the user choose a fill colour.

 The if … elif … else statement¶

-Create a function so the user can choose between red, blue and green for the fill colour.
+Create a function that lets the user choose a fill colour:

-Adjust your code so it is the same as the code below.
+Update your code so it matches the example below.

 Lines 22to32Line 47Line 49